Skip to Content

 I will put some polls in there about the book club so I can find a time that works best for everyone.

-These are the books we’ve read so far, and I’m always taking suggestions so feel free to leave it in the comments below!
+These are the sustainable living books we’ve read so far, and I’m always taking suggestions.
+Feel free to drop your best books on sustainability in the comments below!

 This book is all about the endocrine disruptors around us in everything from beauty products, cleaning products, and even plastic.